smousseur/specification-api/README.md

 ### Syntax

-The `@SearchPath` annotation hold all informations to generate a JPA criteria.
+The `@SearchPath` annotation hold all information to generate a JPA criteria.
 These informations are a chain of operations to test a value with a field using a SQL `like` or `equal`.

 1. Join